siderolabs/talos/website/content/v1.11/introduction/what-is-new/index.md

 ### Azure

 Talos on Azure now defaults to MTU of 1400 bytes for the `eth0` interface to avoid packet fragmentation issues.
-The default MTU can be overridden with machine configuration.
+The default MTU can be overridden via machine configuration.

 ### VMware